nils-holmberg/scom-org/src/emo-readme.md

 So far all predictors of user engagement have been positive.
 The only negative effect on user engagement in the regression model is associated with time (p<0.05, t=-5.009).
 This means that earlier posts in the time period 2014-2019 (i.e. lower timestamp) tend to generate higher engagement scores than later posts (i.e. higher timestamp).
 A possible interpretation of this effect is that the Facebook platform has grown considerably over the selected time period, thus contributing to increasing competition between NGO posts and other content on users' individual Facebook feeds.
 In this sense, the time variable could be regarded as a proxy of an intensified attention economy on social media.
 Another potential explanation would be that Facebook users tend to become less compassionate over the time period, and thus become less inclined to engage with NGO posts.

 Like the number of followers variable discussed previously, the time of post variable represents an important control in model, and thus provides more reliability to the overall positive effects of sentiment content on user engagement.
-However, the negative effect of post time on user engagement is consistent with our theoretical model and thus provide support for hypothesis H3: Earlier time of post is positively associated to user engagement.
+However, the negative effect of post time on user engagement is consistent with our theoretical model and thus provide support for hypothesis H3: Later time of post is negatively associated with user engagement.

 # Discussion
 - [TOC](#table-of-contents)